Online Modified Greedy Algorithm for Storage Control under Uncertainty: The Online Modified Greedy Algorithm

 and the corresponding interval $[\ksmin,\ksmax]$ is a singleton with $\ksmin=\ksmax$ being the expression displayed in \eqref{eq:ksifWmax}.
 Let $\bmax - \bmin = \rho (\umax - \umin)$.
 Suppose $|\umax| = |\umin|$.
 For ideal storage ($\la = 1$), the sub-optimality bound is

 For fixed $\umax$, as storage capacity increases, \ie, $\rho \to \infty$, the sub-optimality $(\M/\W) \to 0$.
-That is, OMG is near-optimal for storage with small ramping limits and a large capacity.
-On the other hand, if $\umax$ and $\bmax$ increases with their ratio $\rho$ fixed, the bound increases linearly with $\umax$.
-Note that these two types of scaling correspond to different physical scenarios. \end{remark}
+That is, OMG is near-optimal for ideal storage with small ramping limits and a large capacity.
+On the other hand, if $\umax$ and $\bmax$ increases with their ratio $\rho$ fixed, the bound increases linearly with $\umax$. \end{remark}

-The remaining case $\la \in (0,1)$ requires solving an optimization program to identify the bound-minimizing parameter pair $(\ks, \W)$.
+For the remaining case $\la \in (0,1)$, the sub-optimality bound is no longer monotone in $W$ as choosing a smaller $W$ can lead to a larger interval $[\ksmin, \ksmax]$ potentially containing a $\ks$ which in turn leads to smaller $\Mone(\ks)$ and $\Mtwo(\ks)$ values.
+Thus it requires solving an optimization program to identify the bound-minimizing parameter pair $(\ks, \W)$.
 In the next result, we state a semidefinite program to find $(\ks^\star, \W^\star)$ that solves the following parameter optimization program

 where the optimization variables are $\ks$ and $W$.

 \begin{lemma}[Semidefinite Reformulation of {\bf PO}] Let symmetric positive definite matrices $\Xumin$, $\Xumax$, $\Xbmin$ and $\Xbmax$ be defined as follows